 Sponsored by the Sheridan Libraries & University Museums, the Friends of the Johns Hopkins University Libraries, and the Arts, Entertainment, Media, and Entrepreneurship Affinity

 To our modern eyes, maps are a straightforward abstraction of geographic space and how to navigate within it.
 However, the history of mapmaking as we know it is deeply entwined with the rise and fall of empires, religious and territorial wars, and the ever-present quest to count, house, and tax populations.
 Join Hopkins' maps librarian and alumna, Lena Denis (A&S '11), for a Map Collection tour of Baltimore - a city where maps reveal all of these stories and many more - featuring important selections from the university's collection of historical Baltimore maps.
-This program will be presented on Zoom.
-A link will be provided in advance of the program.

 MEET OUR SPEAKER